'The shift to online has been life-changing'

 Covid: 'The shift to online has been life-changing'

-An author who is largely housebound believes some consequences of the coronavirus pandemic have made them "feel like a member of society again".
+A disabled author believes some consequences of the coronavirus pandemic have made them "feel like a member of society again".

 Jase Puddicombe, 27, from Nottingham, lives with myalgic encephalomyelitis (ME) and hypermobile spectrum disorder (HSD).